1935 United Kingdom general election: Outcome

 The election resulted in another landslide for the National Government, with two-thirds of the seats in the House of Commons and a narrow majority of the overall popular vote.
 This was a less dominating performance than in 1931 – when the coalition had won two-thirds of the vote and 90.1% of seats – but it was still a clear mandate for the National Government to continue its programme of economic reforms.

 It remains the most recent election in which any party or alliance of parties secured a majority of the popular vote.
-(The coalition between the Conservatives and Liberal Democrats that formed after the 2010 general election represented 59.1% of votes cast, but the two parties campaigned against each other.)
+(The coalition between the Conservatives and Liberal Democrats that formed after the 2010 general election represented 59.1% of votes cast, but the two parties had campaigned against each other.)
 It was also the last election until 1997 in which any party or alliance of parties won more than 400 seats.

 Despite Labour's success in terms of vote share – higher than Ramsay MacDonald's result in 1929, Harold Wilson's in February 1974, Tony Blair's in 2005, and Keir Starmer's in 2024, all of which put the party into government – the 1935 general election remains the most recent at which the party has won fewer than 200 seats.
-Attlee won Labour's subsequent leadership election on 26 November 1935, and he would go on to become the first Labour leader to both win a plurality of votes in a general election and a majority of seats in the House of Commons (in 1945).
+Attlee won Labour's subsequent leadership election on 26 November 1935, and he went on to become the first Labour leader to both win a plurality of votes in a general election and a majority of seats in the House of Commons (in 1945).